vit-pi/StaircaseModel/README.md

 # Steps to run the code:
 ## Preprocessing:
 (Tested on Ubuntu 20.04, a supercomputing cluster operated by SLURM with 100 nodes (skylake architecture).
 Estimated install time: 1 hour.
-Estimated run time for a single Figure in [2]: 4 days.)
+Estimated run time for a single Figure in [2]: 4 days.
+Estimated run time for a single Movie in [2]: 10 hours.)
 1) Prepare a folder od a disk with sufficient free space - usually thousands of output files are created after a submission of a job array into the SLURM.
 2) Install GNU C Compiler, for example with a command: module load gcc-9.3.0
 3) Compile the files, for example with a command: g++ -std=c++11 -O3 -march=skylake MMainFile.cpp Lattice.cpp Functions.cpp